pingcap/docs-tidb-operator/en/deploy-heterogeneous-tidb-cluster.md

                 storage: 100Gi
     ```

-    In the configuration file, `spec.tlsCluster.enabled`controls whether to enable TLS between the components and `spec.tidb.tlsClient.enabled`controls whether to enable TLS for MySQL client.
+    In the configuration file, `spec.tlsCluster.enabled`controls whether to enable TLS between the components and `spec.tidb.tlsClient.enabled`controls whether to enable TLS for the MySQL client.

-    - For more configurations of a TLS-enabled heterogeneous cluster, see ['heterogeneous-tls'](https://github.com/pingcap/tidb-operator/tree/master/examples/heterogeneous-tls) example.
+    - For more configurations of a TLS-enabled heterogeneous cluster, see the ['heterogeneous-tls'](https://github.com/pingcap/tidb-operator/tree/master/examples/heterogeneous-tls) example.
     - For more configurations and field meanings of a TiDB cluster, see the [TiDB cluster configuration document](/configure-a-tidb-cluster.md).

-2. According to your need, modify the configurations of each node in the configuration file of your heterogeneous cluster.
+2. In the configuration file of your heterogeneous cluster, modify the configurations of each node according to your need.

     For example, you can modify the number of `replicas` for each component in the `cluster.yaml` file, or remove components that are not needed.

-3. Execute the following command to create the TLS-enabled heterogeneous cluster.
+3. Create the TLS-enabled heterogeneous cluster by running the following command.
 You need to replace `cluster.yaml` with the configuration filename of the heterogeneous cluster.

     {{< copyable "shell-regular" >}}